goncalomb/TorrentMachine/README.md

 * Install Apache2, PHP, transmission-daemon and composer.
 * Run `composer install` to download dependencies.
-* Run `sudo install-apache2.sh` to register a new site under `/etc/apache2/sites-available`.
+* Run `sudo vendor/bin/asbestos install --port 9000 --indexes --reload` to register a new site and reload apache.
-* Run `./scripts/transmission.sh` to start the transmission daemon.
+* Run `scripts/transmission.sh` to start the transmission daemon.

 The web interface should be available at `http://localhost:9000`.